wireapp/wire-server-deploy/terraform/modules/aws-dns-records/README.md

 State: __experimental__

 This module creates a set of DNS entries on AWS.
-As of now it can the following type of records:
+As of now it's capable of managing the following type of records:

 * A (`ips`)
 * CNAME (`cnames`)